Keller, Texas: Establishment of Keller

-The Texas and Pacific Railway between Fort Worth and Texarkana was completed in June 1881, and the first train ran on this track on May 9, 1881, which ran parallel with parts of the old Chisom cattle drive trail.
+The Texas and Pacific Railway between Fort Worth and Texarkana was completed in June 1881, and the first train ran on this track on May 9, 1881, which ran parallel with parts of the old Chisholm cattle drive trail.
 With the advent of rail service, new villages were established all along the line.
 The Keller of today was one of them.
 On July 19, 1881, H.W.
 Black, a druggist of Tarrant County, set aside 40 acre out of the north end of the 62 acre deeded to him by A.C.
 Roberts (being a part of the Samuel Needham Survey) for a town site to be known as Athol, situated 14 mi northeast of Fort Worth.
 The land was dedicated to the public for streets and alleyways, but title to the remainder of the 62 acre was held by Mr. Black.
 Settlers migrated to the new village, and before a year had passed the name of the town was changed from Athol to Keller, honoring John C. Keller, a foreman on the railroad.
 Streets were named and those in the original 40 acre site still carry the names given to them in 1881.
 Streets going north and south are Lamar, Main and Elm; those running east and west are Price, Taylor, Hill, Vine, Bates, Olive and Pecan.

 Modern Keller

-New residential development is gradually filling in open spaces, with neighboring towns affording no opportunity to expand its boundaries.
-The 1980 Census calculated Keller's population at 4,555; today, nearly 45,000 residents call Keller home.
-City facilities include Keller Town Hall on Bear Creek Parkway, the Keller Public Library and Keller Senior Activities Center on Johnson Road, the Municipal Service Center on Bear Creek Pkwy.
-West, and the city's award-winning recreation and aquatic center known as The Keller Pointe on Rufe Snow Drive.
-The city also recently renovated and expanded its police facility, which houses the Regional Jail, Regional Animal Adoption Center and regional 911 dispatch center, NETCOM, serving the cities of Keller, Colleyville, Southlake and Westlake.